AdobeDocs/commerce-operations.en/help/upgrade/upgrade-compatibility-tool/install.md

 composer create-project magento/upgrade-compatibility-tool uct --repository https://repo.magento.com
 ```

-## Install

-To install the [!DNL Upgrade Compatibility Tool], you must install the necessary prerequisites:

-*  [!DNL Adobe Commerce] access keys
-*  Composer
-*  Node.js

-## Prerequisites

-See [prerequisites](../upgrade-compatibility-tool/prerequisites.md) for more information.

-### [!DNL Adobe Commerce] access keys
+### Adobe Commerce access keys

-You must have [[!DNL Adobe Commerce] access keys](https://devdocs.magento.com/marketplace/sellers/profile-information.html#access-keys) to download and use the [!DNL Upgrade Compatibility Tool].
-Add your [!DNL Adobe Commerce] access keys to your `auth.json` file, which is located at `~/.composer` by default.
+You must have [Adobe Commerce access keys](https://devdocs.magento.com/marketplace/sellers/profile-information.html#access-keys) to download and use the [!DNL Upgrade Compatibility Tool].
+Add your Adobe Commerce access keys to your `auth.json` file, which is located at `~/.composer` by default.

 >[!WARNING]
 >